-Lower Waimakariri River Trout and Salmon with 88 photos, maps, where and when to fish
+Waimakariri River Trout and Salmon, 88 photos, maps, access

 Sea-run Brown Trout – October to December

 Waimakariri River trout and salmon fishing is excellent in the lower river between October and April.
 The best time for the sea-run brown trout is October to December.
 The best period for salmon fishing is December to April with the best month being March – though this changes a little each year.
 In 2015 April produced some excellent salmon fishing in the Waimak’ River.
 March is generally considered the best time for salmon fishing in the lower river and would be the best month if you are travelling any distance.